Cancer and Neural-Immune Regulation

-Kim-Fuchs, C, Le, C.P., Pimentel, M.A., Shackleford, D., Ferrari, D., Angst, E., Hollande F., Sloan, EK.
+- Kim-Fuchs, C, Le, CP., Pimentel, MA, Shackleford, D., Ferrari, D., Angst, E., Hollande F., Sloan, EK.
+2014.
 Chronic stress accelerates pancreatic cancer growth and invasion: A critical role for beta-adrenergic signaling in the pancreatic environment.
-Brain Behavior and Immunity,2014; 40:40-47.
+Brain Behavior and Immunity.
+40:40-47

-- A/Prof Bernhard Riedel, Peter MacCallum Cancer Centre
+- Prof Bernhard Riedel, Peter MacCallum Cancer Centre

 - Dr Stephen Mattarollo, University of Queensland

-- Dr Amy Rowat, University of California Los Angeles
+- A/Prof Amy Rowat, University of California Los Angeles

-- Dr Steve Cole, University of California Los Angeles
+- Prof Steve Cole, University of California Los Angeles

 Dr Adam Walker